 Almost 7,000 Australian kids were registered for Camp Quality’s programs and services in 2016 and over 700 of those families are based in metropolitan and regional Queensland.

-In June 2017 Hand Heart Pocket donated $290,000 to fund Camp Quality’s Family Camps in Queensland for a 12-month period, helping the organisation to reach more Queensland families.
+In June 2017 Hand Heart Pocket announced that it would fund Camp Quality’s Family Camps in Queensland for a 12-month period, helping the organisation to reach more Queensland families.

 Hand Heart Pocket’s support of Camp Quality is in recognition of its efforts to give children impacted by cancer every opportunity to thrive.

-In June 2017, Hand Heart Pocket donated $340,000 to allow 139 Club, to extend services from five to seven days a week as part of a 12-month pilot program.
-The donation is expected to assist the 139 Club to provide continuity of support and secure longer-term funding to have an even greater impact on homelessness in Brisbane.
+In June 2017, Hand Heart Pocket empowered 3rd Space, to extend services from five to seven days a week as part of a 12-month pilot program.
+The grant is expected to assist 3rd Space to provide continuity of support and secure longer-term funding to have an even greater impact on homelessness in Brisbane.

 Not only is the organisation on Hand Heart Pocket’s doorstep, but support of those at the coal face is important to Hand Heart Pocket, especially other charities who alleviate suffering and misfortune to empower people to lead better lives.